runletapp/website/README.md

 There are a couple of ways in which you can contribute to the website, for example:

-- [Submit bugs and feature requests](https://github.com/runletapp/website/issues), and help us verify as they are checked in
+- [Submit bugs and feature requests](https://github.com/runletapp/website/issues), and help us verify as they are checked in.
-- Review the [website](https://runletapp.github.io) and make pull requests for anything from typos to new content suggestion
+- Review the [website](https://runletapp.github.io) and make pull requests for anything from typos to new content suggestion.